 The transition state sampling uncovered some anomalies in the conformer data, where certain energetically adjacent conformers were connected by an extremely shallow barrier, i.e., $\Delta E{k,l}^{\ddagger} \approx \Delta E{l,k}^{\ddagger} \approx 0$.
 A closer examination revealed that these instances were mere duplicates of the same conformer but were erroneously identified as separate entities due to limited numerical precision.
 Fortunately, after a thorough check of the data, we found only a few occurrences of this issue: the original conformer sets of systems $(n = 8){N=10}$, $(n = 8){N=12}$, $(n = 24){N=13}$, and $(n = 24){N=14}$ contained only 1, 1, 3, and 100 duplicates, respectively.
-These false positives have been excluded from the conformer data presented in Figs. 2(b) and 4.
+These false positives have been excluded from the conformer data presented in Figure 2b and Figure 4.

 In the context of statistical thermodynamics and our model for local anharmonicity, the relatively high $\Delta E{k=0}^{\ddagger\min}$ holds significant implications.
-If the TS barriers are approximately equal throughout k, the adjustment for local anharmonicity would not significantly influence the relative population of various conformers within a specific cluster size.
-However, the presence of distinctively high barriers indicates diminished vibrational entropy, consequently influencing the abundance of specific conformers.
-This aspect will be briefly elaborated upon in Sec.
-V B.
+If the TS barriers are approximately equal throughout k, the additional vibrational entropy gain is also equal amongst the conformers.
+Consequently, adjusting for local anharmonicity would not significantly influence the relative population of various conformers within a specific cluster size.
+However, the presence of distinctively high barriers favors specific conformers, thereby influencing the abundance spectrum.
+This aspect will be briefly elaborated upon in Section 5.2.

-B. Effect of Local and Global Anharmonicities on Cluster Thermodynamics
+4.2 Effect of Local and Global Anharmonicities on Cluster Thermodynamics

-1. Magnitude of the effect
+4.2.1 Magnitude of the Effect

 Now that we have gathered the essential data on the minima, we can proceed to calculate the formation free energies for each system.
-Our initial focus is on examining the relative impact of both global (Eq.
-5) and local (Eq.
-8) anharmonicity on the thermodynamics of the systems across different temperatures.
+Our initial focus is on examining the relative impact of both global (eq 5) and local (eq 8) anharmonicity on the thermodynamics of the systems across different temperatures.

-The impact of global anharmonicity is shown in Fig. 6(a,c,e) through a comparison of W_N^{Gahrm} with the harmonic cluster formation free energy W_N^{hrm} .
-Also here, the resulting differences, ΔW , are presented per N{dof} to enhance
+The impact of global anharmonicity is shown in Figure 6(a,c,e) through a comparison of W_N^{Gahrm} with the harmonic cluster formation free energy W_N^{hrm} .
+Also here, the resulting differences, ΔW , are presented per N{dof} to enhance the clarity of the comparison.
+The temperature at which W_N^{Gahrm} begins to deviate from W_N^{hrm} signifies the cluster's "melting point", a temperature that varies with cluster size and among systems.
+Mainly due to their high surface-to-volume ratio, finite-size particles experience melting at lower temperatures than the bulk melting temperature.